cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/SearchApi.md

 Rebuild search index

 Initiate Full Indexing on the CDO tenant, to improve accuracy of search results.
 This operation is performed automatically on a schedule by CDO, but can be triggered on demand too.
-This operation is asynchronous, but its progress cannot be tracked using CDO's API.
+This operation is asynchronous, but its progress cannot be tracked using SCC's API.

 ### Example